 There are so many walls and fences in life that separate and confine us and divide us into little compartments.
 Indeed, our walls are not made of brick and concrete, but they are figurative walls that we ourselves have erected, walls that separate people from one another: walls of culture, race, status, wealth, poverty.
-These same walls usually also become walls
+These same walls usually also become walls between us and God.
+Christ came as the One who comes to break down such walls.
+He breaks down the divisions that sin brought and that separate us from God.
+He also breaks down the walls that separate people from each other, and opens up and frees your narrow, limited world so that you can breathe and move spiritually and live your life to the fullest.

 Paul wrote this letter while in prison, physically confined by suffocating prison walls, but spiritually as free as the wind!
-He writes the letter to a spiritual leader in the congregation in

-Colosse, Philemon, a Greek landowner.
-This rich man made his house available to congregation, so that they could meet there regularly.
-He had a named Onesimus who absconded, and his somehow crossed with that of Paul.
+He writes the letter to a spiritual leader in the congregation in Colosse, Philemon, a Greek landowner.
+This rich man made his house available to the congregation, so that they could meet there regularly.
+He had a slave named Onesimus who absconded, and his path somehow crossed with that of Paul.
 There he was converted.
 Paul convinces Onesimus that one cannot run away from one's problems, but that he had to go back to his owner.
-And now he writes this letter to Philemon to ask that he forgive Onesimus for his cowardly act and accept him as a fellow-believer.
+And now he writes this letter to Philemon to ask that he forgive Onesimus for his cowardly act and accept him as a fellowbeliever.
 He must therefore not allow the social walls that have been built over the years, and especially now strengthened even more with Onesimus's running away, to come between them.
 They must experience and live out their unity in Christ despite the walls.